- Visit myrecreation.ucdavis.edu to purchase your Group Exercise membership.

 - More information on online sales of GX memberships.

 Physical activity is a key component of living a healthy lifestyle.
 Incorporating exercise into your daily routine can increase your energy and improve your confidence.
-Campus Recreation and Unions' Fitness and Wellness program at the ARC provides a multitude of opportunities, from personal training to group exercise classes.
+Campus Recreation's Fitness and Wellness program at the ARC provides a multitude of opportunities, from personal training to group exercise classes.
 In addition, the dietary analysis and nutrition consultation options provide excellent wellness opportunities.
 Whatever your level, the highly trained, professional Fitness and Wellness staff will help you find an effective and enjoyable exercise program to meet your goals.

 |Group Exercise||Personal Training|